Making media fit for the future

 Questions for forum members

-The focus will be on questions such as:
+The focus was on questions such as:

 • What information is essential for a functioning democracy?